-Contrary to popular belief, there is no “one free bite” rule in Texas.
-Rather, the rule is that a person has a legal duty to exercise reasonable care in the confinement and control of their animal.
+Generally speaking, a person who owns a dog or animal that is capable of inflicting personal injuries has a legal duty to exercise reasonable care in the confinement and control of their animal.
 For example, if a homeowner leaves a gate or front door open allowing a dog to escape and attack a child, that homeowner may be liable even if that dog has never attacked anyone in the past.

 Of course, if the animal has a history of aggressive behavior, then the animal’s owner would have to be even more careful in the confinement and control of the animal since it has known violent propensities.

 If you are the victim of a dog bite or other animal attack, the incident should be promptly reported to your city’s animal control department.
 Animal Control will investigate the incident and quarantine the animal to determine the presence of any diseases, such as rabies.